A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Evaluation

-In previous sections, we have individually verified the effectiveness of Local-Aware, Global-Aware, and Third-Party-Library-Aware information.
+In previous sections, we have individually verified the effectiveness of local-aware, global-aware, and third-party-library-aware information.
 We also explored the optimal configurations.
-In this section, we aim to integrally validate the effectiveness of our $A^3$-CodGen Framework from various perspectives.
-We compare our $A^3$-CodGen with three baselines: vanilla ChatGPT, Local-Aware Generation, and $A^2$ Generation (Local-Aware and Global-Aware).
-In addition to metrics based on the confusion matrix, we also calculate library coverage, line of code (LOC), and CodeBLEU.
-Among these metrics, a lower LOC indicates simpler code, and a higher CodeBLEU suggests that the generated code closely resembles the ground truth.
+In this section, we aim to integrally validate the effectiveness of our $A^3$-CodGen framework from various perspectives.
+Therefore, we conduct an ablation study to evaluate $A^3$-CodGen in terms of local reuse, global reuse, and third-party reuse.
+Additionally, as more powerful models are released, we aim to compare the performance of $A^3$-CodGen across different foundation models.